 One place it really doesn't happen is in the middle of a squalid parking lot that used to be one of the most important sites in the city.
 I tried again today, and all I "felt" were the cars. ("Mr. Ford?
 Mr. Daimler?
 Are you there?
 Curse you!")
 I am referring to Piazza Mercato—"Market Square," the setting for a number of episodes of extreme interest in the history of Medieval Europe.

 The square is at the easternmost point of the old medieval wall along the coast (see this entry) where the Carmine Castle used to stand.
 The historic old church, Santa Maria del Carmine (also called Carmine Maggiore) is just off the square (photo, above).
 It is still in use and the75–meter belfry is still visible from a distance even amidst newer and taller buildings.

-church, its pedigree is obscure.
-A document from
+noteworthy church, its pedigree is obscure.
+A document

-in the 12th century by Carmelite monks driven from
+the 12th century by Carmelite monks driven from the Holy

-from Mount Carmel as early as the eighth century.
+the original refugees from Mount Carmel as early as the

-Whatever the case, the fact remains that by 1268,
+eighth century.
+Whatever the case, the fact remains that

-Hohenstaufen pretender to the throne of the Kingdom
+the last Hohenstaufen pretender to the throne of the

-of Naples, at the hands of Charles I of Anjou, the
+Kingdom of Naples, at the hands of Charles I of Anjou,

-in the city, having replaced in importance the
+in the city, having replaced in importance the ancient